Somatic Sessions

 ~ Dr. Gabor Maté

-It is a strategy that is particularly helpful in understanding the drive behind our addictive behaviors, maladaptive behaviors, and rigid understanding of ourselves.
-We work to understand “How does that behavior benefit you?”, inquiring gently into how our addictions and distress patterns may serve a purpose, that we may not entirely be aware of.
+It is a strategy that is particularly helpful in understanding the drive behind habits, shamed behaviors, maladaptive behaviors, and rigid understanding of ourselves.
+We work to understand “How does that behavior benefit you?”, inquiring gently into how our triggers, addictions and distress patterns may serve a purpose for a part of ourselves that we may not entirely be aware of.
 I believe that every behavior we engage in makes sense, given our histories.
-CI encourages us to ask, as Dr. Gabor Maté says, “Not why the addiction, but why the trauma.”
-We acknowledge the our protective strategies and defense mechanisms served a very supportive role at some time in our life, and we similarly acknowledge that that may not serve the same role as they did when they came online.

-My work stems from a bio-psycho-social-ecological model.
-I believe we are intimately intersections between our physiological bodies, our psychological histories, our ancestral legacies, our social environments and experiences of oppression/belonging, and our relationship to our ecological niches.
-I believe we heal not in isolation, but in relationship, in community and in service/action.
+I believe we are intimate intersections between our physiological bodies, our psychological histories, our ancestral legacies, our social environments and experiences of oppression/belonging, and our relationship to our ecological niches.

 Qualifications